 [†] In the remainder of this paper, I have omitted mention of the caregiver, but that should be assumed.

-Guest Author: Danny Sands, MD, MPH
+Danny Sands, MD, MPH

 His career began at Beth Israel Deaconess Medical Center, where he trained in clinical informatics and went on to develop and implement numerous systems to improve clinical care delivery and patient engagement.
-He then became chief medical officer for Zix Corporation and helped them become a leader in secure e-mail and e-prescribing.
+He then became the chief medical officer for Zix Corporation.
+In that role, he helped the company become a leader in secure e-mail and e-prescribing.